 Now you need to measure for your next L-bracket.
 Leave about ¼ inch gap between the roller’s end cap.
-Secure one side with the lock, then thread the wire rope through the smaller PVC pipe, slide the larger PVC pipe over that, and feed the wire through the next bracket
+Secure one side with the lock, then thread the wire rope through the smaller PVC pipe, slide the larger PVC pipe over that, and feed the wire through the next bracket.

-and secure that end with the lock.
+Secure that end with the lock.

 Make sure you keep as much tension as possible on the whole thing to keep the PVC up and spinning free above the fence.

 Continue this process until the entire fence is complete.

 So far this has proven to keep my muscle-bound, climbing, hurdler in check.
 Fingers crossed it continues to work and that it helps keep your furbabies safe and out of harms way in your yard too!